TT-ReBORN/Georgia-ReBORN/profile/georgia-reborn/README.md

 <details>
 <summary>How do you display the disc art in Details?</summary>
 <br />
+If you don't have any disc art, you can choose between 13 self created placeholders:<br />
+Options > Details > Disc art > Display disc art placeholder - or<br />
 You need to download the disc art from https://fanart.tv and put them in your album folder with the following structure support:<br />

 #